 In proprietary funds, capital assets are accounted for in Objects 9400-9489, Capital Assets.
 Depreciation is accounted for in Object 6900, Depreciation Expense.
+Lease amortization is accounted for in Object 6910, Amortization Expense-Lease Assets.

 Reporting Capital Assets of Fiduciary Activities